William Lockhart (Indian Army officer): Military career

 An attack of fever brought Lockhart to England in 1888, where he was employed as Assistant Military Secretary for Indian affairs (at Horse Guards); but in 1890 he returned to India earlier than planned to become Commander-in-Chief Punjab Command with the rank of major-general.
-He set up his home in Abbottabad and for five years was engaged in various expeditions against the hill tribes.After the Waziristan Campaign in 1894–95 he was made a Knight Commander of the Order of the Star of India (KCSI).
+He set up his home in Abbottabad and for five years was engaged in various expeditions against the hill tribes.
+After the Waziristan Campaign in 1894–95 he was made a Knight Commander of the Order of the Star of India (KCSI).
 He became a full general in 1896, and in 1897 he was given the command against the Afridis and Mohmands, and conducted the difficult Tirah Expedition with great skill.
+The Tirash Field Forces under his command left Kohat on 11 October 1897 and encountered forces at the major geographical obstacle of the heights above the village of Dargai.
+A narrow steep path it was defended by thousands of Afridis.
+On 18 October the heights wee briefly seized but his forces were forced to retreat against successful attacks by the Afridis.
+He ordered his forces to reattack on 20 October against several thousand enemy and the hill was recaptured, with the enemy forces dispersed.

 He returned to England in 1898 and received the Knight Grand Cross of the Order of the Bath (GCB).
 Appointed Commander-in-Chief, India, he returned to India after a brief visit to Scotland.
 He took up residence in "Treasury Gate", Fort William, India and at "Snowdon" in Simla when the government migrated to the hill station for the summer months.